-For more information about the purpose or scope of the HCR Plan, please contact the following staff from the SF Office of Resilience and Capital Planning:
+For more information, please contact the following staff from the SF Office of Resilience and Capital Planning:

 HCR Plan Project Manager